-Painswick Probus Club was formed in 1990, its objective being to provide a regular meeting point for retired professional and business men residing in Painswick and the surrounding villages.
+Painswick Probus Club was formed in 1990, with the objective to provide a regular meeting point for retired professional and business persons residing in Painswick and the surrounding villages.
 It also provides the opportunity to socialise with others in similar circumstances via an occasional dinner or other outing.

-The club is run by the members for the members and there is an active Ladies Group who meet regularly.
+The Club is run by the members for the members.

-Currently about 60 enjoy the clubs’ activities and new members are always welcome.
+Some 40 members enjoy the Club’s activities and new members are always welcome.

-We meet every fortnight on Wednesdays at Beacon Hall, The Centre, Painswick, where coffee is served at 10 o’clock.
-The meetings commence at 10.30pm and last about 1.5 hours.
+The Club meets on alternate Wednesdays at Beacon Hall, in the Painswick Centre, where coffee is available from 10 o’clock.
+The meetings commence at 10.30 a.m. and last about 1½ hours.
 Speakers are engaged on a wide range of interesting topics and questions are taken afterwards.
-The programme of events may be seen under “Diary”.
+The programme of meetings and other events may be seen under “Diary” menu on this website.

-Twice a year, visits are arranged to places of interest.
+Visits are arranged annually to a place of interest.
 In recent years visits have included the Bletchley Park, RAF Cosford, the Palace of Westminster and Big Ben, SS Great Britain, Gatcombe Court, and Jaguar cars.
 We have also cruised on the Waverley paddle steamer and enjoyed a canal boat trip on the river Avon.
 A list of past visits will be added to the website in due course.

-New members and visitors are warmly welcome.
+New members and visitors will be warmly welcomed.
 If you are interested in attending a meeting or joining the club please contact a Committee Member.
 The annual subscription is £50.
 The membership application form may be printed for manual completion and submission.
 If you prefer not to use the internet please contact the Club Secretary, Ian Eastwood, on 01452 813977.